-D.3.2 The main role and responsibilities of the Audit Committee as set out in its written terms of reference which provide details on the purpose, organisation, authority, duties and responsibilities and relationship with external auditors, are:
+D.3.3 The main role and responsibilities of the Audit Committee as set out in its written terms of reference which provide details on the purpose, organisation, authority, duties and responsibilities and relationship with external auditors, are to:

-- to review the financial statements to be published, including significant financial reporting judgements contained in them - to review the internal control and risk management systems and the compliance with rules and regulations process - to monitor and review the effectiveness of the internal audit and compliance functions - to make recommendations to the Board, for it to put to the shareholders for their approval in General Meeting, in relation to the appointment, remuneration and terms of engagement of the external auditor - to review and monitor the external auditor's independence and objectivity and the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements - to ensure periodic tendering of the Bank's External Auditor - to develop and implement policy on the engagement of the external auditor to supply non-audit services taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm - to consider any issues pertaining to the External Auditors' independence and objectivity (including the provision of non-audit services), to communicate the result to the Board and to recommend, appropriate action.
-In doing so, the Committee receives annual confirmation from the External Auditors regarding their independence.
+- review the financial statements to be published, including significant financial reporting judgements contained in them - · review the internal control and risk management systems and the compliance with rules and regulations process - monitor and review the effectiveness of the internal audit and compliance functions - make recommendations to the Board, for it to put to the shareholders for their approval in General Meeting, in relation to the appointment, remuneration and terms of engagement of the external auditor - review and monitor the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements - ensure periodic tendering of the Bank's external auditor - develop and implement policy on the engagement of the external auditor to supply non-audit services taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm - consider any issues pertaining to the external auditors' independence and objectivity (including the provision of non-audit services), to communicate the result to the Board and to recommend, appropriate action.
+In doing so, the Committee receives annual confirmation from the external auditors regarding their independence.

-Eurobank's Directors Report in its Corporate Governance Statement describes the main terms of reference of the Audit Committee.
+Eurobank's Directors Report in its Corporate Governance Statement describes the main terms of reference of the Audit Committee and how it has discharged its responsibilities.

-D.3.3 The Audit Committee recommends to the Board the approval of the Financial Statements and Annual report, following review, analysis and discussion with Management and with External Auditors.
+D.3.4 The Audit Committee recommends to the Board the approval of the Financial Statements and Annual report, following review, analysis and discussion with Management and with external auditors.

-D.3.4 The Audit Committee assesses the confidential procedures established by Management for employees to submit complaints and comments regarding compliance with the applicable-legislation, internal regulations and proper practices (whistle blowing).
+D.3.5 The Audit Committee assesses the confidential procedures established by Management for employees to submit complaints and comments regarding compliance with the applicable-legislation, internal regulations and proper practices (whistle blowing).
 Care is taken to ensure the protection of the whistle-blower.

-D.3.5 The Audit Committee:
+D.3.6 The Audit Committee:

-- ensures that the Internal Audit and Compliance functions are independent, adequately organized, have unrestricted access to any pertinent information and operate efficiently and effectively. - proposes to the Board the appointment, replacement or dismissal of the Internal Audit Director and Head of Compliance and periodically assesses their performance and remuneration together with the Remuneration Committee. - approves the Terms of Reference and Annual Plans of the Internal Audit and Compliance functions. - has primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditor.
-For this purpose the Audit Committee puts in periodic tender the Group's auditors, at least once every 4 years, and the tendering process takes place 2 calendar years (cooling off period) prior to their appointment by the General Meeting in order to provide the auditing firms with sufficient time to safeguard their independence.
+- ensures that the Internal Audit and Compliance functions are independent, adequately organized, have unrestricted access to any pertinent information and operate efficiently and effectively - proposes to the Board the appointment, replacement or dismissal of the Internal Audit Director and Head of Compliance & Regulatory Requests Division and periodically assesses their performance and remuneration together with the Remuneration Committee - approves the Terms of Reference and Annual Plans of the Internal Audit and Compliance functions

+• has primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditor.
+For this purpose the Audit Committee puts in periodic tender the Group's auditors, at least once every four (4) years, and the tendering process takes place two (2) calendar years (cooling off period) prior to their appointment by the General Meeting in order to provide the auditing firms with sufficient time to safeguard their independence.

-D.3.6.
-Eurobank's Directors Report, in its Corporate Governance Statement, provides an overview of the Audit Committee's work in discharging its responsibilities during the previous year, including the Committee's work in relation to the financial statements, the effectiveness of the external audit process and the objectivity and independence of Eurobank's external auditors.
+D.3.7 Eurobank's Directors Report, in its Corporate Governance Statement, provides an overview of the Audit Committee's work in discharging its responsibilities during the previous year, including the Committee's work in relation to the financial statements, the effectiveness of the external audit process and the objectivity and independence of Eurobank's external auditors.

-D.4 Eurobank Risk Committee
+D.4 Board Risk Committee

-The Eurobank Risk Committee approves strategic risk management decisions (e.g. risk appetite, balance sheet profile and risk management structure) and is in charge of monitoring the quantitative and qualitative aspects of all market, credit, liquidity and operational risks.
+The Board Risk Committee (BRC) approves strategic risk management decisions (e.g. risk appetite, balance sheet profile and risk management structure) and is in charge of monitoring the quantitative and qualitative aspects of all market, credit, liquidity and operational risks.